Political battles and opportunism: The trajectory of Shobha Karandlaje

-Months after Reddy brothers threatened to topple the Yediyurappa-led government, Shobha was forced to resign on November 9, 2009 as part of the compromise formula between the then Chief Minister Yediyurappa and the mighty Reddy brothers who had rebelled against him.
-"I would not say that I am not hurt in this entire episode,” Shobha had said, “However, what has hurt me the most is that those in the central and state leadership, who so desperately wanted me out of the government, have not told me the exact reason for shunting me out.
+Months after the Reddy brothers threatened to topple the Yediyurappa-led government, Shobha was forced to resign on November 9, 2009 as part of the compromise formula between Yediyurappa and the mighty Reddy brothers who had rebelled against him.
+"I would not say that I am not hurt in this entire episode,” Shobha had said, “However, what has hurt me the most is that those in the central and state leadership who so desperately wanted me out of the government have not told me the exact reason for shunting me out.
 I don't even know why they wanted me out in the first place.”

-But Shobha Karandlaje ensured she made a space for herself in the power circle no matter where she went.
-Shrewd enough to toggle between the development rhetoric and rabid Hindutva according to the situation, Shobha Karandlaje grew to the top as Union Minister of State for Agriculture and Farmers’ Welfare.
+But Shobha ensured she made a space for herself in the power circle no matter where she went.
+Shrewd enough to toggle between the development rhetoric and rabid Hindutva according to the situation, she grew to the top as Union Minister of State for Agriculture and Farmers’ Welfare.
 Today, she’s fighting her sixth election, this time for the MP seat from Bengaluru North constituency.

 RSS beginnings

-Coming from a family with no political background, Shobha cut her teeth in the Rashtriya Sevika Sangh and built the BJP’s Mahila Morcha in coastal Karnataka.
-Shobha became the General Secretary of Udupi District BJP Mahila Morcha in 1996 and she worked hard to convince women in coastal Karnataka that politics was for them too, says 75-year-old Sheela K Shetty, who was then the Udupi district Mahila Morcha president.
+Coming from a family with no political background, Shobha cut her teeth in the Rashtra Sevika Samiti, the women’s wing of BJP’s parent organisation, Rashtriya Swayamsevak Sangh (RSS), and built the BJP’s Mahila Morcha in coastal Karnataka.
+She became the general secretary of the Udupi district BJP Mahila Morcha in 1996 and worked hard to convince women in coastal Karnataka that politics was for them too, says Sheela K Shetty, who was then the Udupi Mahila Morcha president.
 Back then, the BJP had seven seats in the Legislative Assembly out of the 14 in undivided Dakshina Kannada district.

 The 75-year-old Sheela refers to 57-year-old Shobha as ‘akka’ (elder sister).
 When asked why, Sheela says, "What Shobhakka has achieved is very rare for any woman.
 Politics is patriarchal, and for a woman to stay relevant and make a place for herself is a huge accomplishment, and I respect her for that.
 That's why I call her Shobhakka."

-Many don’t know about her days in the Rashtra Sevika Samiti, the women’s wing of BJP’s parent organisation, Rashtriya Swayamsevak Sangh (RSS).
+Many don’t know about her days in the Rashtra Sevika Samiti.
 Those who knew Shobha back then say she was steeped in the Sangh’s ideology from the start but was careful to avoid the rabid Hindutva messaging in pursuit of a larger constituency.
 But she quickly transformed into one of the leading anti-minority voices in the BJP when she was left out in the cold by Yediyurappa and his clique.
 This rebranding as a Hindutva hardliner allowed her to shrug off the fact that Yediyurappa chose his sons over her.

-Then came the 1998 General Elections where Shobha campaigned aggressively for BJP candidate for Udupi constituency, Jayaram Shetty and helped wrest the seat by defeating five time Udupi MP and Congress leader Oscar Fernandes.
+Then came the 1998 general elections where Shobha campaigned aggressively for the Udupi BJP candidate, Jayaram Shetty, and helped wrest the seat by defeating five time Udupi MP and Congress leader Oscar Fernandes.

 A Yediyurappa loyalist

-According to party insiders, till 2009, senior leaders met Shobha first to ascertain the mood of Yediyurappa.
-Yediyurappa also made Shobha a part of his foreign travel entourage, and she was made in charge of a key district like Mysuru.
+According to party insiders, till 2009, senior leaders met Shobha first to ascertain Yediyurappa's mood.
+Yediyurappa made Shobha a part of his foreign travel entourage, and also made her in-charge of a key district like Mysuru.
 And as her closeness to the Chief Minister grew, so did the envy of her party colleagues.

 Several senior ministers complained that the CM would ask officials to ‘run it past her’ before he signed a file.
 Shobha often held media briefings after Cabinet meetings, and there were allegations that no file would get cleared without her approval.